Film Footage of Grenadierstraße

 Credit Line: United States Holocaust Memorial Museum, gift of Peter Gessner

-Robert Gessner, who shot this footage, was a US-born Jewish photographer and filmmaker who documented Jewish communities in Europe and the rise of antisemitism in the 1930s, taking photos and film footage in the US, Palestine, England, France, Germany, Poland, Lithuania, and Russia.
+Robert Gessner, who shot this footage, was a US-born Jewish photographer and filmmaker who documented Jewish communities in Europe and the Middle East and the rise of antisemitism in the 1930s, taking photos and film footage in the US, Palestine, England, France, Germany, Poland, Lithuania, and Russia.
 In 1936, two years after this European trip, he published a book titled Some of My Best Friends Are Jews, warning of the Nazi threat.
 He was also a screenwriter and pioneered film studies, founding the Motion Picture Department at New York University in 1941, which offered the first Bachelor’s degree program in motion picture studies in the US.

-Most songs from the compilation “Vorbei… Beyond Recall”, compiled by Horst J.P.
+Most of the historic songs from the compilation “Vorbei… Beyond Recall”, compiled by Horst J.P.
 Bergmeier, Rainer E. Lotz, Ejal Jakob Eisler.
+The full compilation is an 11-CD set costing €200, but most of the disks are now available on Spotify if you search the title.

 Shlof, Shlof, Shlof – Sleep, sleep, sleep

 Adapted from: Die Schönsten Lieder der Ostjuden, ed.
 Fritz Mordechai Kaufmann.
 Berlin: Jüdischer Verlag, 1920.
-The full songbook is available online here.